Assistant Provost, Office of Innovation/IDEA Center, Executive Director for Student Entrepreneurship and the ESTEEM Graduate Program

 Prior to Notre Dame, David helped launch and then lead Better World Books (as President and CEO from inception to July, 2011), a global bookstore that harnesses the power of capitalism to bring literacy and opportunity to people around the world.
 An award-winning social entrepreneurship venture, Better World Books benefits thousands of charities and libraries here in the United States and around the world.

-Under Murphy’s leadership, the Company scaled to a profitable, self-sustaining for-profit social enterprise with annual revenue today approaching $75M; over 450 employees; operations in the US and in the UK; processing over 250,000 books per day; selling over 30,000 books per day; inventorying over seven million used books under its roof; and becoming one of the top three online sellers of used books in the world (having sold over 100 million books in its 17 year history).
+Under Murphy’s leadership, the Company scaled to a profitable, self-sustaining for-profit social enterprise with annual revenue today approaching $75M; over 450 employees; operations in the US and in the UK; processing over 250,000 books per day; selling over 30,000 books per day; inventorying over 10 million used books across its four warehouse facilities; and becoming one of the top three online sellers of used books in the world (having sold over 110 million books in its 18 year history).

 Better World Books is representative of a new kind of organization whose fundamental business model is designed (and ultimately scaled) to drive meaningful social and environmental impact; to promote the common good.
 To this end, Better World Books has: